AXELWOHLIN/Half-Monte-Carlo-Methods/README.md

 In the case of total:
 The total reaction is not calculated as the others but is instead a summation of a

+### Example:
-For example a terminal can look like this:
+To calculate the error propagation for fission the terminal can look like this:
 ```
 Choose a reaction:
 1. n,2n